-This was interesting though, as i didn’t actually pay anything for my visa!
+This was interesting though, as I didn’t actually pay anything for my visa for Jordan!
 I believe its because they are trying to promote tourism in the Aqaba area.
-I know that if you arrive into the Country via an airport the visa is about 40JD/ £40 (pretty expensive if you ask me!) i was a bit nervous that they might say something when i left via Amman Airport a week later or ask me to pay then but it was completely fine!
+I know that if you arrive into Jordan via an airport the visa is about 40JD/ £40 (pretty expensive if you ask me!).
+I was a bit nervous that they might say something when I left via Amman Airport a week later or ask me to pay then but it was completely fine!

-Aqaba was a lot bigger than i thought.
+Aqaba is a lot bigger than I thought.
 I had images of Dive centres for the Red Sea, a beach and a small town which is what you get the further South past the town you go but initially its just a small city/big town with lots of hotels, even more hotels being built and a public beach which isn’t for sunbathing and swimming as its in a very conservative area.

 I wasn’t a huge fan of Aqaba to be honest, I went diving in the Red Sea though which was something I wanted to do and then I was ready to leave the next day to the Wadi Rum Desert which my hotel owner also organised for me!

 I’m a travel addict who has been travelling on and off since 2010.
 In the Summer of 2018 I quit my office job in London, left my flat and I now travel and blog full time!
 Yes, I’m living that dream!